Mallorey History, Family Crest & Coats of Arms

-During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and and Yorkshire.
+During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and Yorkshire.
 About the same time, Robert Malhore, or Mallore, or Mallori, or Mallory, or Mallure was found in Northamptonshire.
 The Hundredorum Rolls of 1273 list Anketil Malore in Shropshire and Crispiane Malure in Leicestershire.
 Later, the Yorkshire Poll Tax Rolls listed Johannes Malore, Alicia filius Johannes Maulore and Peter Mature (Herefordshire.)

 Early History of the Mallorey family

 This web page shows only a small excerpt of our Mallorey research.
-Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640 and 1642 are included under the topic Early Mallorey History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640, 1642 and 1444 are included under the topic Early Mallorey History in all our PDF Extended History products and printed products wherever possible.